ElisonSherton/elisonsherton.github.io/_posts/2021-06-26-fastbook-week3-session-summary.md

 We first create a `cnn_learner` using the `resnet18` model architecture which is a function having some weights that get updated based on a performance metric on the data relayed to it by `dls`.

 We then use the `learn.fine_tune` method by freezing the epochs to some fixed number of epochs and then running by unfreezing for remaining epochs and training the model.
-On the fastbook slack, there's a really beautiful answer by [Henry here](https://wb-forum.slack.com/archives/C023P7TM1DK/p1624370132315400?thread_ts=1624263184.301900&cid=C023P7TM1DK) explaining the importance of fine tuning for a pretrained model.
+On the fastbook slack, there's a really beautiful answer by [Henrik here](https://wb-forum.slack.com/archives/C023P7TM1DK/p1624370132315400?thread_ts=1624263184.301900&cid=C023P7TM1DK) explaining the importance of fine tuning for a pretrained model.

 As we see by the end of 11 epochs, we're at 75% accuracy with just close to 200 images per class with so much variance in within the class.
 Not bad at all, isn't it :)? especially considering such few lines of code that we've written...